 Panos Antonopoulos, Innovation Consultant

 Budget planning is one of the most crucial stages of your project proposal's development.
 Your budget is the prediction of expenses and the breakdown of costs that demonstrates the required resources for the proposed project, and serves as a plan for funders to know how the parties involved will operate the project and spend money in every project phase.
-In this article, we’ve collected tips & tricks on how to turn budgeting proposal with various partners into a straightforward process, as well as give you a budget proposal example.
+In this article we've gathered together tips and tricks on how to turn the budgeting process of a collaborative project into a straightforward and streamlined process.

-How to develop an effective Dissemination & Exploitation plan for a Horizon Europe project
+How to calculate the budget for a Horizon Europe proposal